pavel1murat/mu2e_pcie_utils/dtcInterfaceLib/web/README.md

 ===============================================================================
 ===                              CHANGELOG                                  ===
 ===============================================================================
-v0.2a, 12/15/2014: Authorization has been tweaked so that any authenticated
+v0.2.1, 12/18/2014: Addition of Ganglia metric logging.
+SVG graph code has been
-                   user can perform RO operations.
+                    tweaked so that clipping works correctly.
+CSS improvements to improve visual appearance of SVG graphs and simplify placement of these graphs within documents. v0.2a, 12/15/2014: Authorization has been tweaked so that any authenticated user can perform RO operations.
 (Authentication is by KCA certificate, authorization by .k5login file).